Sir Henry Wellcome Postdoctoral Fellowships

 The idea for the research project should be yours and you should drive the development of your proposal, although you can take advice from research sponsors and mentors.

 The scope of your proposal should be broader than that of a typical postdoctoral position.
-It should enable you to explore a research area that will set you apart from your research sponsors.
+It should enable you to explore a research area within our science remit that will set you apart from your research sponsors.

 You could do this by developing new skills and/or by working: